Those who know Your name will put their trust in You, for You, Lord, have not forsaken those who seek You. Psalm 9:10

 5 The inhabitants of Jebus said to David, “You will not get in here.”

 Nevertheless David captured the stronghold of Zion (that is, the City of David).

-7 David lived in the stronghold; therefore they called it the City of David.
-8 He built the city up all around it, from the terrace to the surrounding walls, and Joab repaired the rest of the city.
-9 David grew greater and greater; for the Lord of Hosts was with him.
+7 David lived in the stronghold, therefore they called it the City of David.
+8 He built up everything around the city, from the terrace to the surrounding walls, and Joab repaired the rest of the city.
+9 David grew greater and greater, for the Lord of Hosts was with him.

 David’s Mightiest Warriors

 10 Now these are the chiefs of the David’s mighty men, who strengthened him in his kingdom, together with all Israel, to make him king, according to the word of the Lord concerning Israel.